 When discussing occupational therapy, some people may think the term only refers to getting people back to work.
 But residents of Dubuque and elsewhere may be interested in knowing that it can also help those receiving palliative care.

-The team at Above and Beyond Home Health Care wants clients and potential clients to know that many people can benefit from the services of occupational therapy, whether they want to return to work at some point, or simply would like to rebuild life skills that may have been lost due to health conditions like a stroke or other trauma.
+The team at Above and Beyond Home Health Care wants patients and potential patients to know that many people can benefit from the services of occupational therapy, whether they want to return to work at some point, or simply would like to rebuild life skills that may have been lost due to health conditions like a stroke or other trauma.

-Occupational therapy is one of the services we offer to clients with a variety of needs.
-We have highly trained occupational therapists that enjoy helping clients learn or relearn certain skills.
+Occupational therapy is one of the services we offer to patients with a variety of needs.
+We have highly trained occupational therapists that enjoy helping patients learn or relearn certain skills.
 This includes helping them figuring out appropriate goals and a path to achieve them, such as regular exercises or certain activities to build these skills.

 This spring is a perfect opportunity to learn more: April is considered Occupational Therapy Month, where people who work in this industry are encouraged to make the community aware about this type of therapy and how useful it can be for all types of people.